Danicortex/TweepyBot/README.md

 ---

 ## Usage
-1. Run `main.py`
+1. Run `tweet.py`
 2. Enter your Twitter API credentials
-3. Use the UI to send or schedule tweets
+3. Use the UI to send and automate tweets

 ---